sanjayfuloria/2022-02-21-edinburgh-online/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong>
     Participants will be working on desktops in the MEC Computing Lab 1.
-Please check that you can access the University of Edinburgh Noteable service at https://noteable.edina.ac.uk/login with your EASE credentials.
-If you encounter issues, contact alison.meynert@ed.ac.uk.
+    Please check that you can access the <a href="https://noteable.edina.ac.uk/login">University of Edinburgh Noteable service</a> with your EASE credentials.
+    If you encounter issues, contact <a href="mailto:alison.meynert@ed.ac.uk">alison.meynert@ed.ac.uk</a>.
 </p>

 {% comment %}